ZaMaZaN4iK/llvm-project-clang-format/clang/docs/Block-ABI-Apple.rst

 .. code-block:: c

     enum {
-        // Set to true on blocks that have captures (and thus are not true
-        // global blocks) but are known not to escape for various other
-        // reasons.
-For backward compatiblity with old runtimes, whenever
-        // BLOCK_IS_NOESCAPE is set, BLOCK_IS_GLOBAL is set too.
-Copying a
-        // non-escaping block returns the original block and releasing such a
-        // block is a no-op, which is exactly how global blocks are handled.
-        BLOCK_IS_NOESCAPE      =  (1 << 23),

         BLOCK_HAS_COPY_DISPOSE =  (1 << 25),
         BLOCK_HAS_CTOR =          (1 << 26), // helpers have C++ code
         BLOCK_IS_GLOBAL =         (1 << 28),